Muskegon Area Promise

 Who is Eligible for The PROMISE?

-Tuition free PROMISE scholarships are available to students attending the following 16 high schools:
+PROMISE Scholarships are available to students graduating from the following districts:

 Muskegon Catholic Central